-For the purpose of subsequent measurement, financial assets are classified into the following categories upon initial recognition: loans and receivables; financial assets at fair value through profit or loss; held-to-maturity investments; available-for-sale financial assets.
+For the purpose of subsequent measurement, financial assets are classified into the following categories upon initial recognition: loans and receivables; financial assets at FVTPL; held-to-maturity investments; available-for-sale financial assets.

 The category determines subsequent measurement and whether any resulting income and expense is recognised in profit or loss or in other comprehensive income.